snowkylin/tensorflow-handbook/docs/_sources/en/basic/models.rst.txt

 .. admonition:: The working process of recurrent neural networks

-    A recurrent neural network is a neural network that processes time series data.
+    Recurrent neural network is a kind of neural network designed to process time series data.
 To understand the working process of RNN, we need to have a timeline in our mind.
 The RNN unit has an initial state :math:`s_0` at initial time step 0, then at each time step :math:`t`, the RNN unit process the current input :math:`x_t`, modifies its own state :math:`s_t` , and outputs :math:`o_t` .

-    The core of a recurrent neural network is the state :math:`s` , which is a vector of specific dimensions, regarded as the "memory" of a neural network.
-At the initial moment of :math:`t=0`, :math:`s_0` is given an initial value (usually use a zero vector).
-We then describe the workings of the recurrent neural network in a recursive way.
+    The core of RNN is the state :math:`s` , which is a vector of fixed dimensions, regarded as the "memory" of RNN.
+At the initial moment of :math:`t=0`, :math:`s_0` is given an initial value (usually a zero vector).
+We then describe the working process of RNN in a recursive way.
 That is, at the moment :math:`t`, we assume that :math:`s_{t-1}` is known, and focus on how to calculate :math:`s_{t}` based on the input and the previous state.

     - Linear transformation of the input vector :math:`x_t` through the matrix :math:`U`.
 The result :math:`U x_t` has the same dimension as the state s.
-    - Linear transformation of :math:`s_{t-1}` through the matrix :math:`W`, where :math:`W s_{t-1}` has the same dimension as the state s.
+    - Linear transformation of :math:`s_{t-1}` through the matrix :math:`W`.
+The result :math:`W s_{t-1}` has the same dimension as the state s.
     - The two vectors obtained above are summed and passed through the activation function as the value of the current state :math:`s_t`, i.e. :math:`s_t = f(U x_t + W s_{t-1})`.
 That is, the value of the current state is the result of non-linear information combination of the previous state and the current input.
     - Linear transformation of the current state :math:`s_t` through the matrix :math:`V` to get the output of the current moment :math:`o_t`.